But, all the girls at school were on diets, and the women’s magazines were recommending diets, and my mom was on a diet as well.

 After mom died, I kept some of the Macrobiotic principles and my weight leveled off at 139 pounds.
 But, mostly I went back to my unhealthy “dieting” ways.

 Finally, a gift from the gods came.
 At 28, I was diagnosed with hyperthyroidism and a goiter.
 After watching mom suffer, and eventually die from chemo and radiation, I decided radioactive iodine was NOT an option for me (Radiate My Thyroid?
 No Freakin’ Way!).

-Below are some steps to help you break free from a dieting mentality and lose weight.
+Below are some steps to help you break free from a dieting mentality and achieve your ideal weight.